ehedbor/classictalents/README.md

 - Blizzard, for making a fun game

 ## License
-This program is distributed under the GNU GPLv3.
+This program is distributed under the MIT license.
 See LICENSE.txt for details.